-- a. directly related to a student; and - b. maintained by the charter school.
+- directly related to a student; and - maintained by the charter school

 10.1.2.
-The term does not include:
+The term does not include

-- a. records that are kept in the sole possession of the maker of the record, and are not accessible or revealed to any other person; - b. records of the charter school security; - c. personnel records; - d. records that are created or received after a student that is no longer enrolled in the charter school; or - documents under development, but are not yet completed (Multidisciplinary (MDT) reports).
+- records that are kept in the sole possession of the maker of the record, and are not accessible or revealed to any other person: - records of the charter school security; - personnel records; - records that are created or received after a student that is no longer enrolled in the charter school; or documents under development, but are not yet completed (Multidisciplinary (MDT) reports).

 10.1.3.
-Some of the protections for student records relate to information that is personally identifiable to the student.
-Information is personally identifiable if it includes:
+Some of the protections for student records relate to information that is personally identifiable to the student Information is personally identifiable if it includes:

-- a. the name of the student, the student's parent, or other family member; - b. the student's address; - c. a personal identifier, such as the student's social security number or student number; or - d. a list of the student's personal characteristics or other information that would make it possible to identify the student with reasonable certainty.
+- the name of the student, the student's parent, or other family member; the student's address; - a personal identifier, such as the student's social security number or student number; or - a list of the student's personal characteristics or other information that would make it possible to identify the student with reasonable certainty.